Skip to content

 Hiring Bar

-Uber is a global technology platform operating across mobility (ride-hailing), delivery (Uber Eats), freight logistics, and autonomous vehicles.
-The company connects over 150 million monthly active consumers with approximately 7 million active drivers and couriers across 70+ countries.
-Uber's platform processes millions of real-time transactions daily, making it one of the most technically demanding marketplace operations in the world.
+Uber is a global technology platform operating across mobility (ride-hailing), delivery (Uber Eats), freight logistics, and advertising.
+The company connects over 150 million monthly active consumers with millions of active drivers and couriers across 70+ countries, processing millions of real-time transactions daily — one of the most technically demanding marketplace operations in the world.

 Culture & Values